MadsBornebusch/PlantFriends/README.md

 At first boot the module will turn on a hotspot with the SSID: `PlantWateringESP8266` and password: `plantsarecool`.

-After logging on to the WiFI simply navigate to `192.168.4.1` to configure the module.
+After logging on to the WiFI simply navigate to <http://plantwateringesp8266.local> or <http://192.168.4.1> to configure the module.

+The device can be put back into hotspot mode by shorting the TX and RX pins and restarting the module.

+A new firmware and file system image can be uploaded by navigation to <http://plantwateringesp8266.local/update> or <http://192.168.4.1/update>.

 # Home Assistant